sigopt/sigopt-examples/README.md

 ## Requirements

 These examples will run on any Linux or Mac OS X machine from the command line.
+Each example contains a README.md with specific setup instructions.

 ## First Time?

+If this is your first time using SigOpt, we recommend you work through the [Random Forest](random-forest) example.
+In this example, you will use a random forest to classify data from the [iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) and use SigOpt maximize the k-fold cross-validation accuracy by tuning the model's hyperparameters.
+This example is available in a wide variety of languages and integrations:
+ * Python
+ * R
+ * scikit-learn integration
+ * iPython notebook

 If this is your first time using SigOpt, we recommend you work through the [Python Text Classifier](text-classifier) example.
 In this example you will create a logistic regression model to classify Amazon product reviews and use SigOpt maximize the k-fold cross-validation accuracy by tuning the regression coefficients and feature parameters.